How to Remove Table But Keep Text in Word

 Text is Misaligned

 If the text appears misaligned after removing it from the table, you may need to adjust the spacing manually.
-Use the Align Text Left, Center, or Right options in the Home tab to tidy up your text.
+Use the Align Text Left, Center, or Right buttons on the Home tab to make your text look neat and organized.

 Table Tools Don’t Appear